karimbahgat/chap-site/docs/researchers/getting_started.md

-# Getting Started for Researchers
+# Getting Started for Modelers

-If you're an epidemiologist with basic R or Python skills, Chap is designed for you.
+If you're an epidemiologist/modeler with basic R or Python skills, Chap is designed for you.

 !!! note